0xDegenDeveloper/GoL2/docs/NFT.md

 ## On-chain Metadata <a name="on-chain-metadata"></a>

-This contract generates all token URI data on-chain, see details [here](../tests/contracts/nft/uri/README.md)
+This contract generates all token URI data on-chain [here](../tests/contracts/nft/uri/README.md)

 To see an example, start by running this command to generate the JSON URI: